 As criminal lawyers in Los Angeles, we have a successful record of California court proceedings.
 Over the course of 50 years, we have managed to reduce or dismiss burglary charges in their various categories.

 Some of the cases that we deal with in our usual practice include (but are not limited to):

 - Armed robbery.

 - Embezzlement of funds.

 If you have been charged with burglary or any other criminal offense, please contact us.
-We are happy to offer you a free consultation and answer all your questions about the legal process you are facing.
+We are happy to offer you a professional consultation and answer all your questions about the legal process you are facing.